Essenceia/essenceia.github.io/content/projects/aes/index.md

 The Advanced Encryption Standard (AES) is a widely used block cipher encryption algorithm.
 One of my past projects called for the RTL implementation of a version of AES for both encoding and decoding.
-This blog post is a presentation of this verilog project.
+This blog post is a presentation of this Verilog project.

 ![Wave overview of aes128 encryption simulation, it take 10 cycles for the module to produce an output!](aes_enc.png "aes128 encryption simulation")